-- ➤ Be able to know and apply different methods of geographical analysis like-Nearest Neighbour Analysis, Rank Size Rule, Gravity model, Detour index etcwhich will help them to understand the applicability of the subject apart from theoretical knowledge. - ➤ Be able to make use of Different measures of dispersion with the help of- Lorenz curve, Gini-coefficient, location Quotient etc. - Able to estimate the amount of disparity in physical and social aspects with different methods like Kendall's method, Bhatia's method which help students to learn more about economic disparity in society. - ➤ Be able to identify Different types of connectivity index like Alpha index, Beta index and Gama index which helps in the study of traffic flow and connectivity. - ➤ Know the concept of accessibility in Geography.
+- ➤ Be able to know and apply different methods of geographical analysis like- Nearest Neighbour Analysis, Rank Size Rule, Gravity model, Detour index etc- which will help them to understand the applicability of the subject apart from theoretical knowledge. - ➤ Able to estimate the amount of disparity in physical and social aspects with different methods like Kendall's method, Bhatia's method which help students to learn more about economic disparity in society. - ➤ Be able to identify Different types of connectivity index like Alpha index, Beta index and Gama index which helps in the study of traffic flow and connectivity. - ➤ Know the concept of accessibility in Geography.